GitableRoy/cs-outside-of-classroom/hw/hw2.md

 * [Hash Tables -- Princeton Algorithms, 4th edition][hash-alg4]
 * [How does a Hash Table work? -- StackOverflow][hash-so]

+## Why is this useful?

+From [this answer][why-ds-algo-quora] on Quora:

+> Unless your program is totally data-free, it has data, and there has to be
+> some structure for it - miscellaneous data thrown all over the program is
+> just a useless mess.

+> Algorithms and data structures are the basic tools of a programmer.
+They are
+> as essential as a hammer (or nail gun) to a house framer.
+They are the tools
+> that solve problems so you don't have to reinvent the solution.
+>
+> You should understand what they are, why and how they work, and what their
+> shortcomings are.
+Knowing this will save you a huge amount of time that could
+> be wasted trying to solve a problem that has a solution.

+Here's another [answer][why-ds-quora] on Quora with examples.

 [quicksort]: http://me.dt.in.th/page/Quicksort/
 [khan-algo]: https://www.khanacademy.org/computing/computer-science/algorithms